The Greenlee Project

 She said as the tears flowed uncontrollably down her cheeks.
 She swallowed, sucked in a gasp of air, exhaled, and tried to continue.
 “The whole thing is just too unfreaking believable.
 I can’t wrap my head around it.
 I still feel so stupid.”
 She wasn’t hungry anymore but took another bite from her half-eaten burger, chewed a moment too long, swallowed, and looked at him as he continued to drive.

-Her words and the tone with which she said them broke his heart.
-He hurt for her.
-He was angry for her, angry at himself for not having known, and furious with the kids who were involved.
 His daughter!
 Terrible for anyone’s daughter, but it was his daughter.
 Swallowing hard, he struggled to find the right words.
 His voice sounded different than usual: shaky but soft, concerned, but definitely filled with anguish.
 Greenlee studied his face for a moment but was forced to turn away.

 Tears had filled her dad’s eyes, and though it would have killed him to know, Greenlee felt humiliation engulf her as she realized that she had inadvertently brought her father to tears and caused him such pain.